Avelina Abang

-Inmaculada Avelina Abang Ndong Nzang (born 8 December 2003), known as Avelina Abang or simply Avelina, is an Equatorial Guinean footballer who plays as a right back for Malabo Kings FC and the Equatorial Guinea women's national team.
+Inmaculada Avelina Abang Ndong Nzang (born 8 December 2003) is an Equatoguinean footballer who plays as a right-back for local club 15 de Agosto and the Equatorial Guinea national team.

 Abang was ranked 16th by Goal in the NXGN 2022.

 Club career

 Abang has played for Leones Vegetarianos FC and Malabo Kings in Equatorial Guinea.

+Maccabi Kishronot Hadera

+On 12 June 2023, Abang was announced by Israeli Ligat Nashim club Maccabi Kishronot Hadera as a team signing for the 2023–24 season.

 International career

 Abang capped for Equatorial Guinea at senior level during the 2018 Africa Women Cup of Nations, playing in three matches.